rowlandhill/project-planning-wireframes-practice/README.md

 -   something to display who won, once a game ends
 -   a way to start a new game (e.g. a button, or a model window)

-On your own, draft up a set of sketches to start from as you begin to design your app's front end; you should have at least one sketch for what the site looks like on a mobile device and one for what the site loks like on a laptop.
+On your own, draft up a set of sketches to start from as you begin to design your app's front end; you should have at least one sketch for what the site looks like on a mobile device and one for what the site looks like on a laptop.
 These sketches should be lightweight and rough so that you can easily iterate on them if you decide to add or remove features.

-**The final version of your wireframes will need to be submitted along with the rest of your project at the end of the unit.**
+**These drafts do not need to be submitted.
+The final version of your wireframes will need to be submitted along with the rest of your project at the end of the unit.**

 ## [License](LICENSE)